Skip to main content

 Contraindications are specific health conditions or situations in which a person should not take a medication due to safety concerns.
 If you have any of the following conditions or if any of the following apply to you, let your healthcare provider know because Cervidil (dinoprostone) will not be safe for you to take.

-• Known allergy to other prostaglandins
+• Allergy to prostaglandins

-• Unexplained vaginal bleeding during the current pregnancy
+• Unexplained vaginal bleeding during this pregnancy

-• Conditions where labor shouldn't be induced
+• Conditions where starting labor is not safe

-• Conditions where oxytocin medications shouldn't be used
+• Conditions where oxytocin shouldn't be used

 • Having 6 or more term pregnancies in the past